alteryx/react-comms/packages/docs/getting-started/usage.md

 };
 ```

 As a best practice, you should not override or manipulate your model directly.
-In order to make updates to your model, the `handleUpdateModel` function is expecting to receive a new copy of your initial model object.
+This can be accomplished as seen in the above example.
+If you are in need of more complicated or deeper cloning, we recommend checking out [deepmerge](https://lodash.com/docs/#cloneDeep) or [lodash.cloneDeep](https://lodash.com/docs/#cloneDeep) In order to make updates to your model, the `handleUpdateModel` function is expecting to receive your entire model object as a parameter.

 After you make a copy of your model and make any required updates, call the `handleUpdateModel` method provided to you by the `useContext` React hook.
 This updates the model state internal to your custom app and dispatches any relevant messages to the parent application.